We-Gold/tinyneat/README.md

 #### Motivation

-With many websites and web-based games being written in JavaScript, having a solid starting place for using NEAT to train AI agents only makes sense.
+With many websites and web-based games being written in JavaScript, having a solid starting place for using NEAT to train AI agents seems pretty useful.

-Our goal is that this library is able to fit into any particular use case, and that the implementation of the environment is entirely up to the user.
+The goal is that this library is able to fit into any particular use case, and that the implementation of the environment is entirely up to the user.

 #### Features